RafaelReyesCarmona/TinyTrackGPS/README.md

 ```

 ## Changelog
+### V0.8
+  * Added UTMConversion library for conversion to UTM coordinates.
+It has been implemented From library UTMconversion.h (TinyTrackGPS V0.7).
+Now it is an independent library.

 ### V0.7
   * Use Low-Power library to reduce power consumption and gain greater autonomy implementing the project portably using lithium batteries.
   * No display support for minimal implementation.